hapax/hapax.github.io/assets/hyperlaunch.md

 Before our steel cylinder reaches a scale height, it will collapse under its own weight.
-Thus, we see that in order to fully exploit the power of atmospheric pressure, we have another engineering problem to solve: finding a suitably strong but light material which can replace steel.
+Thus, we see that in order to fully exploit the power of atmospheric pressure for launching rockets, we have another engineering problem to solve: finding a suitably strong but light material which can replace steel.

 ##### 4. Conclusion<a id="sec-4" name="sec-4"></a>